Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 it's ineffective against Cryptosporidium.

-Here's a chlorine dioxide tablet option, similar to what is used in municipal water systems:
+Here's a chlorine dioxide tablet option, similar to what is used in municipal water systems.

 Ultraviolet (UV) light treatment

-for backpacking water
+for backpacking water purification

 Not a fan of chemicals?
+Lucky you, another choice is yours.

 Ever heard of a SteriPen?